 Diesel is the world's most efficient internal combustion engine.
-It provides more power and fuel efficiency than alternatives such as gasoline, compressed natural gas or liquefied natural gas.
-Read more about the history of the diesel engine.
+It has greater energy density and provides more power and fuel efficiency than alternatives such as gasoline, compressed natural gas or liquefied natural gas.

-Fuel combustion is the primary difference between gasoline and diesel engines.
-Gasoline engines ignite fuel with spark plugs, whereas diesels ignite fuel with compression.
-Inside the engine, the combustion of air and fuel takes place under pressure and heat created by compressing the air-fuel mixture so intensely that it combusts spontaneously, releasing energy, that is transmitted to powering the wheels on a vehicle, the piston's motion and creating mechanical energy.
+Diesels are known as compression ignition engines.
+How the engine burns fuel is the main difference between gasoline and diesel engines.
+Gasoline engines ignite fuel with spark plugs.
+Diesels ignite fuel with compression instead.
+Inside a diesel engine, the combustion of air and fuel takes place under pressure.
+Heat is created by compressing the air-fuel mixture so intensely that it spontaneously combusts, releasing energy.
+That energy is transmitted to powering the vehicle’s wheels, the piston's motion and creating mechanical energy.

 Advanced diesel is fuel efficient because of a combination of the energy-rich properties of the fuel and the completeness of its combustion which creates more useful mechanical energy than other fuels.
 Ultra-low sulfur diesel fuel (ULSD) is a petroleum-based fuel with the highest energy density among transportation fuels; about 10-12% more energy (btu’s) per gallon than gasoline.
 The U.S. Energy Information Administration states that few transportation fuels surpass the energy density of diesel.
 Even advanced biofuels including biodiesel and renewable diesel have energy densities far superior than other alternatives.

 Advanced diesel engine designs are highly optimized to achieve maximum power, performance and fuel efficiency while minimizing and controlling the formation of emissions.
 This is accomplished through unique combustion chamber configuration, and specialized coatings of metal engine components such as bearings, pistons, and crankshafts.